 Successful Strategies for School Improvement

-In the summer of 2019, Abilene ISD had a problem: five of their elementary campuses had been labeled Improvement Required by the TEA.
+In the summer of 2019, the Abilene Independent School District (ISD) had a problem: five of their elementary campuses had been labeled Improvement Required by the Texas Education Agency (TEA).

-Michelle Josselet, principal of Abilene ISD’s Jackson Elementary, had just started her role in June.
-A month later, she learned of her new school’s F rating.
-“So, definitely a large task to take on as a first-year principal,” she said.
-AISD’s Reagan Elementary was also dealing with their Improvement Required status, now for the second year in a row.
-Principal Leslye Roberts said one of the struggles they were facing was figuring out standards and alignment.
+Abilene ISD’s Reagan Elementary School was also dealing with their Improvement Required status for the second year in a row.
+Then-principal Leslye Roberts said one of the schools' primary challenges was figuring out standards and alignment.

-This West Texas district knew they needed to make a change to move towards school improvement, but they weren’t sure where to begin.
-So, in December 2019, they reached out to engage2learn (e2L) and quickly began a strategic partnership focused on standards alignment, teacher growth, and the importance of recognition.
+The West Texas district knew they needed to make a change in order to move towards school improvement, but they weren’t sure where to begin.
+In December 2019, they reached out to engage2learn (e2L) and quickly began a strategic partnership focused on standards alignment, teacher growth, and the importance of recognition.

 A New Partnership and a New Challenge

-Teachers and administrators alike received coaching support through e2L beginning in December 2019, and quickly began earning badges recognizing their growth.
-Using the eGrowe coaching model, e2L coaches helped AISD’s teachers set individualized goals based on best practices in their classroom and school environment.
+Teachers and administrators alike received coaching support through e2L beginning in December 2019 and quickly began earning badges to symbolize their progress and recognize growth.
+Using e2L's conversation-based coaching model, coaches supported Abilene ISD teachers in setting individualized goals based on research-based instructional best practices and competencies

-In just the first two months of working with engage2learn, Abilene ISD teachers had already earned 315 badges, quickly showing an upward trajectory of growth and best practices.
+In just the first two months of working with engage2learn, Abilene ISD teachers had already earned 315 progress badges, quickly showing an upward trajectory of growth in best practices.

-Abilene ISD continued their partnership with e2L during the 2020-21 school year, implementing Coaches Academy and Executive Coaching.
-This district-wide partnership allowed educators and educational leaders in Abilene ISD to continue receiving coaching support, helping them grow and earn badges throughout the year.
+Abilene ISD expanded their partnership with e2L in the 2020-2021 school year, implementing e2L's Coaches Academy and Executive Coaching.
+This district-wide partnership allowed educators and educational leaders across Abilene ISD to receive ongoing coaching support, helping them grow and earn badges in role-specific competencies throughout the year.

-In addition to coaching support, two Abilene ISD elementary schools also partnered with e2L in unit design services each grading period.
+In addition to coaching support, two Abilene ISD elementary schools partnered with e2L for unit design services each grading period.
 During Unit Design Days, e2L coaches facilitate teachers in following a backward-design process starting from a cluster of conceptually connected standards that anchor the unit.
-The design process results in differentiated and individualized instruction that is standards-aligned, incorporating life-ready best practices and producing feedback throughout from assessments.
+This design process results in differentiated and individualized instruction that is standards-aligned, incorporates life-ready best practices, and encourages positive, growth-focused feedback.

-With a total of 292 educators receiving coaching support across 25 campuses, the results began to speak for themselves.
-Campuses across the district saw improvement throughout the year on the MAP assessment, an exciting accomplishment amidst a global pandemic.
+With a total of 292 educators receiving coaching support across 25 schools, the results began to speak for themselves.
+Schools across the district saw improved NWEA MAP Growth data throughout the year, a truly impressive accomplishment amidst a global pandemic.
 For example, Austin Elementary saw 22% gains in math, as well as 19% gains in both reading and all subjects.
-AISD educators collectively earned over 1,700 badges during the 20-21 school year.
+Abilene ISD educators collectively earned over 1,700 badges during the 2020-2021 school year.

 It was clear that Abilene ISD was moving, quickly, in the right direction toward school improvement.
 You can find additional coaching impact and data here: Abilene ISD Coaching Data / Bright Spots Snapshot Report